At the University of Wisconsin Department of Medicine, we know the old adage, “See one, do one, teach one,” doesn't work anymore.

 Now, residents get dedicated hands-on time with pocket and portable ultrasounds and standardized patients, and incorporate these skills into their evaluation of patients on wards.

-Dr. Zelenski provides leadership for medical educators who want to engage in research and program evaluation: scholarship that benefits the University of Wisconsin and the medical education community nationwide.
+We provide leadership for medical educators who want to engage in research and program evaluation: scholarship that benefits the University.